by Mark Hodder

 Humble Begge is eccentric, other-worldly, kindly, charitable, and seemingly meek ... but actually a resourceful and skilled fighter.
 He is often accompanied by Tim, the manager of the Eastern Brethrens' Hostel.

-Humble Begge is a tall, narrow-shouldered individual who habitually wears a frock-coat of the wide-skirted variety; narrow, peg-topped trousers, rather baggy at the knees and tucked up to reveal grey socks; black shoes with thick soles, and a soft black hat.
-He almost always carries an old umbrella.
+Humble Begge is a tall, skinny, narrow-shouldered individual who habitually wears a frock-coat of the wide-skirted variety; narrow, peg-topped trousers, rather baggy at the knees and tucked up to reveal grey socks; black shoes with thick soles, and a soft black shovel hat.
+He nearly always carries an old umbrella.

 His chin is long, pointed and clean-shaven.
 He has large ears and half-closed, peering eyes.
 His cranium is almost entirely bald, with just a thin fringe of red hair.
 These long, lean features, together with his mode of dress, conspire to make him very curious to the eye, somewhat resembling a Quaker or a caricature of a clergyman.